Honda Prelude: First generation (SN; 1978)

 The standard engine at the time of introduction was the "EL" SOHC eight-valve 1,602 cc (non-CVCC) inline-four rated at 80 PS at 5,000 rpm and 12.9 kgm at 3,500 rpm.
 It remained the only engine available for most markets, aside from the US and Japan.
 It featured a non-automatic choke with three positions and a two-barrel carburetor.
 In September 1978 the larger "EK" SOHC 12-valve 1,751 cc CVCC inline-four was introduced in Japan, rated at 90 PS at 5,300 rpm (SAE gross).
 Automatics had five less horsepower.
 It took until March 1979 for the Prelude to appear in the United States, then with 72 hp at 4,500 rpm and 94 lbft at 3,000 rpm (SAE net) from the larger 1.8 engine.
 The EK engine made use of an engine oil cooler and transistor-controlled ignition system.

 Transmission choices were either the standard five-speed manual or initially a two-speed "Hondamatic" semi-automatic, which by October 1979 had been replaced by a three-speed automatic that used the final gear as the overdrive.
 In addition to the standard fabrics offered in most models, an 'Executive' option was offered in some markets which added power steering and Connolly leather upholstery.
 Honda used a single central gauge cluster design in this car which housed the speedometer and tachometer in one combined unit where both instrument's needles swept along the same arc.
 They also placed the compact AM/FM radio unit up high next to the gauge cluster.
 The Prelude featured intermittent wipers, tinted glass, and a remote trunk release.
 1980 saw the introduction of the CVCC-II engine which employed the use of a catalytic converter and several other refinements that improved driveability, the Prelude also received a mild facelift in 1981.
 This facelift meant a return to a more traditional dashboard, rather than the much critiqued "Concentrated Target Meter" used before.
 The 1981 Prelude also received a stainless steel trim strip along the bumpers and side moldings, as well as a new grille.
-313,000 units were manufactured by Honda from 1978 to 1982, with 80% being sold outside of Japan.
+313,000 units were manufactured by Honda from 1978 to 1982, with over 80% being sold outside of Japan.
+41,190 Preludes were sold in the home market during its production run.

 The Prelude was introduced in Europe during 1979, but was not a strong seller, its high asking price not helping its chances of sales success.